As popular tattoo styles go, Japanese tattoos are among the most common and easily recognizable.

-The nice thing about social media is, you can always creep on the artists in your area without committing to a consultation.
+The nice thing about social media is, you can always see the artists in your area without going to their studio.

 Of course, if you’re looking to find the best possible person for the job and have the budget to travel, the possibilities are truly endless.

 We’ve compiled a list of some of the most amazing artists working in the traditional Japanese style today.